r-neuschulz/HeartsDesire/README.md

 - Show the time (duh)
 - Show 4-6 h of HR history on the main page
-- Show the current HR
+- Show the current HR (todo)
-- Switch between multiple color schemes
+- Switch between multiple color schemes (todo)

 ## Installation Instructions
 <!-- Provide step-by-step instructions on how to install the watchface on a Garmin device. -->